GreyTeddy/city_lines/README.md

 Periodicaly a background is drawn and then squares are drawn in order to represent buildings.

+Future Features
+- Add Buttons to change properties
+  - Ability to change colours
+  - Ability to change size of squares

 1.1
 - Change the resolution of the image from 1920x1080 to the size of the window.